ozthe2/ozthe2.github.io/_posts/2014-11-18-PowerShell-How-to-speed-up-login-times-using-group-policy-preferences.md

 tags: [powershell, posh, gpp, login, grouppolicy]
 ---

+If you want to know how I significantly reduced login times using PowerShell and Group Policy then you will want to read this post.

 If you're anything like me, Group Policy preferences revolutionised the way I achieved things.
 They seemed to answer a lot of our prayers as Admins and simplified a lot of tasks that otherwise would have been painful and \ or convoluted to implement.

 One of the changes I made at my workplace was to deploy our printers using the new Group Policy User Preference item: Printers